ef-labs/vertx-mod-mongo-gridfs/README.md

 * `length` is the total file length in bytes
 * `chunkSize` is the size in bytes of each chunk
 * `uploadDate` is the long time of the upload in milliseconds since 1 Jan 1970
-* `metaData` is an optional json object with additional meta data
+* `metadata` is an optional json object with additional metadata

 If an error occurs in saving the document a reply is returned: